-The time-dependent behavior of the examined data sets exhibits strong deterministic components.
-The deterministic components in each data set show considerable variation (chaotic behavior), and are the source of an important portion of the observed biological (intraindividual) variation.
-This information also changes the view of biological variation.
-In the past, it was thought that the source of variation was external to the internal workings of the organism, that the environment, such as temperature, food ingestion, immobilization, venous occlusion, were responsible for the short-term changes.
-The source of biological variation for glucose and insulin comes from within the organism itself; it is endogenous.
-Beyond that, the variation demonstrates chaotic behavior.
+We deal with complex biological processes involving a large number of interrelated components exhibiting unpredictable behavior; this is the source of an important portion of the observed biological fluctuations.
+This information changes the view of biological variability.
+In the past, it was thought that the source of variability was external to the internal workings of the organism, that environmental factors, such as temperature, food ingestion, immobilization, and venous occlusion, were responsible for the short-term changes.
+Today, the observed biological variability is rather ascribed to the heterogeneity of the studied process.